MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 - **LowLatencyV2**.
 Use this option when:
   - You are using Media Services to encode a live event
-  - You are using either Low Latency HLS or DASH CMAF
+  - You are using Low Latency HLS
 - **LowLatency**.
 Use this option when:
   - You are using a pass-through live event
   - You need Smooth Streaming output